ASKurz/blogdown5/content/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/index.md

 ### Counterfactual interventions, with covariates.

 Much like we can use baseline covariates when we analyze RCT data to boost the power, we can use baseline covariates when we make causal inferences, too.
 We just have to expand the framework a bit.
-If we let `\(c_i\)` stand for the `\(i\)`th person’s value on continuous covariate `\(c\)`, we can estimate the ATE with help from covariates `\(c\)` with the formula:
+If we let `\(c_i\)` stand for the `\(i\)`th person’s value on continuous covariate `\(c\)`, we can estimate the ATE with help from covariate `\(c\)` with the formula:

 `$$\tau_\text{ATE} = \mathbb E (y_i^1 - y_i^0 | c_i),$$`

 which, in words, means that the average treatment effect in the population is the same as the average of each person’s individual treatment effect, computed conditional on their values of `\(c\)`.
-We can generalize this equation so that `\(\mathbf C_i\)` is a vector of covariates, continuous or otherwise, the values for which vary across the participants, to the following:
+We can generalize this equation so that `\(\mathbf C_i\)` is a vector of covariates, the values for which vary across the participants, to the following:

 `$$\tau_\text{ATE} = \mathbb E (y_i^1 - y_i^0 | \mathbf C_i).$$`